shaddeen/react-native-keyboard-dodging-view/README.md

 ##Outstanding issues
  - Slight jump when switching text fields via the keyboard return key on iOS 8
- - Measurements are off when content is vertically aligned by a container view (with `justifyContent: 'center`)
+ - Measurements are off when content is vertically aligned by a container view (with `justifyContent: 'center'`)